-If you already set up your router, you can skip this chapter.
+If you already set up your N150 4-Port Wireless Router, you can skip this chapter.
 If you have not done that yet, this chapter covers the hardware setup.
 Chapter 3, genie Basic Settings, explains how to set up your Internet connection.